xan105/node-vdf/README.md

 **BigInt is not a valid value in the JSON spec**.<br/>
 As such when stringify-ing the returned object you'll need to handle the JSON stringify replacer function to prevent it to fail.

-A common workaround is to represent it as a string:
+A common workaround is to represent them as a string:

 ```js
 JSON.stringify(data, function(key, value) {